-At the end of the Qualification MATCHES, the top eight (8) seeded teams become the ALLIANCE Leads.
-The seeded ALLIANCES are designated, in order, ALLIANCE One, ALLIANCE Two, etc., down to ALLIANCE Eight.
+At the end of the Qualification MATCHES, the top four (4) seeded teams become the ALLIANCE Leads.
+The seeded ALLIANCES are designated, in order, ALLIANCE One, ALLIANCE Two, etc., down to ALLIANCE Four.
 Using the ALLIANCE selection process described in this section, each ALLIANCE Lead chooses two (2) other teams to join their ALLIANCE.

 If a team declines the ALLIANCE Lead position or doesn't send a student representative for ALLIANCE selection, they are ineligible to participate in the Playoff Tournament.
 If the declining/absent team would have been an ALLIANCE Lead, all lower ranked ALLIANCE Leads are promoted one spot.
-The next highest-ranked team moves up to become the ALLIANCE Eight Lead.
+The next highest-ranked team moves up to become the ALLIANCE Four Lead.

-Each team chooses a student team representative who proceeds to the ARENA at the designated time (typically before the lunch break on the final day of the event) to represent their team.
+Each team chooses a student team representative who proceeds to the ARENA at the designated time to represent their team.
 The designated student representative from each ALLIANCE in a Playoff MATCH is called the ALLIANCE CAPTAIN.